joshua-scott/compare-sorting-algorithms/README.md

 - Interactive prompt to specify the options upon running the program (as opposed to doing it in the code)

 ## This looks fun!
 Can I get involved?
 Sure!
-Just create a branch, get coding, and submit a pull request whenever you like!
-Or fork it and play around with it if you like.
+Just fork the repo and submit a pull request whenever you're ready!